 Casual sexual encounters on holidays make for lifelong memories, but the imprint left behind can be less desirable.

-Sex tourism is a big drawcard for exotic holidays around the world, including the Canary Islands, a small Spanish archipelago located off the coast of northwest Africa, where coastal and dunefield geographers and geomorphologists are warning of widespread damage to the fragile landscape.
+Sex tourism is a big drawcard for exotic holidays around the world, including the Canary Islands, a small Spanish archipelago located off the coast of northwest Africa, where coastal and dune field geographers and geomorphologists are warning of widespread damage to the fragile landscape.

-The experts from the University of Las Palmas de Gran Canaria (ULPGC) and Australia’s Flinders University have selected a well-known tourism location in the Canary Islands to highlight the environmental impacts on an environmental protected coastal location which has become a site for ‘cruising’ anonymous sexual encounters.
+The experts from the University of Las Palmas de Gran Canaria (ULPGC) and Australia’s Flinders University have selected a well-known tourism location in the Canary Islands to highlight the environmental impacts on an environmental protected coastal location that has become a site for ‘cruising’ anonymous sexual encounters.

 Gran Canaria is a popular tourism destination in Europe, with many resorts appealing to this lucrative market located near the Dunas de Maspalomas Special Nature Reserve.